 Bell Span Youth Helmet – Results of our Testing

 The Bell Span is a high-quality helmet that adjusts easily to fit your child’s head and stays in place!
 With full front, side, and back coverage, soft internal pads, and plenty of colors to choose from, this helmet is a winner for parents and kids alike!

 Size and Coverage

-Coverage: The more coverage a helmet has, the more it can protect your child’s head in the event of a crash.
-Both the Bell Span and Bell Block offer thorough back, front, and side coverage.
-One of our primary complaints about the Kazam helmet was the limited coverage, as compared to the Bell models.
+The more coverage a helmet has, the more it can protect your child’s head in the event of a crash.
+The Bell Span offers thorough back, front, and side coverage.

 Just as important as buying the right size of helmet is buying a helmet that can adjust to fit your child’s head properly.
 If the fit isn’t snug enough, a helmet can shift during a crash and fail to provide proper protection.

 Not all skater-style bike helmets are certified for skateboard use.
 Unless a skater-style bike helmet is dual certified for bike use (CPSC) and skateboard/scooter use (ATSM), it is NOT safe for your child to use for both activities.
-Both the Bell Span and Bell Block are dual certified.
-The Kazam helmet is NOT dual certified – it is only certified for bike use (CPSC).
+The Bell Span is certified for skateboard use.